 Note: “VST Instruments”, “VSTi’s” or “virtual software synthesizers” are all terms that describe software sound sources that run on your desktop or laptop computer usually running MacOS or Windows.
 They “plug into” music production software and provide the sounds you can play with a keyboard or controller, or sequence, arrange or compose with.

-A preview of our picks for the best VST plug-ins available in 2019:
+Here’s our quick list of the best VST plugins available in 2019:

 - Spectrasonics Omnisphere 2.5